Jared Hassin

+Hassin was born and grew up in the state of Wisconsin.
+He played football at Kettle Moraine High School, where he played both running back and linebacker.

-Jared Hassin (born December 17, 1989) is a former American football running back for the Army Black Knights.
-After transferring from the Air Force Academy to the Military Academy, Hassin rushed for 1,013 yards and scored nine touchdowns as a sophomore in 2010.
+Hassin briefly attended the United States Air Force Academy, but quickly decided he wanted to transfer to the United States Military Academy.
+After transferring from the Air Force Academy to the Military Academy, Hassin sat out the 2009 season due to NCAA rules regarding transfers.
+Hassin rushed for 1,013 yards and scored nine touchdowns as a sophomore in 2010.
 He tied the Army school record in 2010 with four consecutive 100-yard rushing games.
 His output dropped in his junior and senior seasons, and he left the team with five games remaining in his senior year.
+Hassin graduated from the academy in 2013.
+Hassin was a third-generation member of the U.S. Army, as both his father and grandfather had served in it.
+His father had also graduated from the U.S. Military Academy.